Pike characin

-The pike characin (Acestrorhynchus microlepis) is a species of fish in the family Acestrorhynchidae.
+The pike characin (Acestrorhynchus microlepis) is a species of freshwater ray-finned fish belonging to the family Acestrorhynchidae, the freshwater barracudas.
 It was described by Sir William Jardine, 7th Baronet in 1841, originally under the genus Hydrocyon.
-It inhabits the Orinoco and Amazon Rivers in the regions of Suriname, Guyana, and French Guiana, at a pH range of 5.5-6.5.
+It inhabits the Orinoco and Amazon Rivers and the regions of Suriname, Guyana and French Guiana, at a pH range of 5.5-6.5.
 It reaches a maximum total length of 37 cm, and a maximum weight of 230 g.

 The pike characin feeds on bony fish.
 It is marketed for the aquarium hobby.